 Myxedema coma is treated initially with intravenous levothyroxine, L-triiodothyronine, and corticosteroids, followed by maintenance doses of oral thyroid hormones.

 Genetic factors apparently account for approximately 80% of the risk for developing autoimmune thyroid disease.
 Environmental factors also play a role in many cases.
 Individuals and populations ingesting inadequate amounts of iodine appear to be particularly at risk, as are patients with autoimmune diseases.

-Many patients with thyroid disease also have celiac disease. , A large longitudinal study found that celiac disease was associated with a more than four-fold increased risk of hypothyroidism.
-Although evidence is limited, clinical trials found that most patients who strictly followed a gluten-free diet for one year experienced a normalization of subclinical hypothyroidism and a reduced need for thyroxine.
+Many patients with thyroid disease also have celiac disease., A large longitudinal study found that celiac disease was associated with a more than 4-fold increased risk of hypothyroidism.
+The prevalence of autoantibodies in the thyroid is significantly higher in patients with undiagnosed celiac disease than in celiac patients on a gluten-free diet., These autoantibodies appear to be gluten-dependent, disappearing after adoption of a gluten-free diet.
+Although evidence is limited, clinical trials found that most patients who strictly followed a gluten-free diet for 1 year experienced a normalization of subclinical hypothyroidism and a reduced need for thyroxine.,

 When thyroid medication is used, it should be taken on an empty stomach.
 Meals can delay gut absorption of levothyroxine, with a particularly noticeable effect from high-fiber meals.
-Both calcium carbonate and iron supplements can significantly reduce absorption of levothyroxine and reduce its effectiveness., , This may have particular relevance for older women, who are more likely to need thyroid hormone replacement and to take calcium supplements.
+Both calcium carbonate and iron supplements can significantly reduce absorption of levothyroxine and reduce its effectiveness.,,

 Dietitian should instruct patient on ways to avoid diet-medication interactions that may influence TSH and T3.